smalkiel/moonlight-android-tv/README.md

 [Moonlight for Android TV ](https://moonlight-stream.org) is an open source client for NVIDIA GameStream and [Sunshine](https://github.com/LizardByte/Sunshine).

-Moonlight for Android TV will allow you to stream your full collection of games from your Windows PC to your Android TV device, like MiBox. whether in your own home or over the internet.
+Moonlight for Android TV will allow you to stream your full collection of games from your Windows PC to your Android TV device, like MiBox. whether in your own home or over your freinds living room. playing live on 85" Android TV screen.

 Supported by Https://Gameflix.TV dev team.
 ## Downloads